LinuxChristian/pyW215/README.md

 ## Partial support
 * v1.24 (State changing working, but no support for reading temperature or current consumption)
+* D-Link W110 smart switch (only state changing is supported)

-If you have it working on other firmware versions please let me know.
+If you have it working on other firmware or hardware versions please let me know.